Double clad fibers

 Want more details?

 If you want more details about how to handle optical fibers: Strip, cleave, and couple them, we have some application notes for you.

 Optical fibers require proper handling to ensure a long lifetime and prevent fiber breaking.
-Read this guideline to learn how to handle optical fiber to keep both fiber and operator safe.
+Read this guideline to learn how to handle optical fiber to keep both the fiber and operator safe.

 Learn about optical damage of fiber facets in pulsed laser systems and how these depend on the pulse length.

 Fiber amplifiers for ultrafast high-power fiber lasers require large core designs to suppress nonlinear effects and handle high heat loads.
 Read about the design, modal properties, and typical performance of the DC-200/40-PZ-Yb fiber.